whg-training/whg-training-resources/docs/programming/introduction_to_R/README.md

 To use R, the very first thing you'll need to do is get R running.
 For this tutorial you can choose one of two options:

-**Option 1**: You can run R using the [MSc JupyterHub site](https://mscjupyterhub.bmrc.ox.ac.uk).
-To do this, log into the site, start a new tab by pressing the `+` button, and then choose 'R' from the 'Notebook' section.
+**Option 1**: You can run R inside JupyterHub - either a hosted instance or your own installation.
+(Instructions for setting that up can be found [on the environment setup pages](/prerequisites/Jupyterlab.md).
+Start by logging into the site, start a new tab by pressing the `+` button, and then choose 'R' from the 'Notebook' section.
 You should see something like this:

 ![img](images/r_jupyterhub.png)